-While the HPO problem can be tackled na\"ively via grid search or random search \citep{bergstra-jmlr12a}, more sophisticated techniques, such as Bayesian optimization, are recommended today due to their higher efficiency and effectiveness \citep{turner-neuripscomp21a,bischl-dmkd23a}.
+While HPO can be tackled via grid or random search \citep{bergstra-jmlr12a}, sophisticated methods, such as Bayesian optimization, are often more efficient and effective \citep{turner-neuripscomp21a}.

-\paragraph{Bayesian Optimization (BO)} \citep{mockus-ottc75a,jones-jgo98a,shahriari-ieee16a} is a model-based sequential optimization technique widely-used for sample-efficient HPO~\citep{snoek-nips12a, falkner-icml18a, cowenrivers-jair22a, makarova-automlconf22a, bischl-dmkd23a}.
-BO is particularly well-suited for optimizing black-box functions $\fun$, which are costly to evaluate and have neither a closed-form solution nor any gradient information available.
+\paragraph{Bayesian Optimization (BO)} BO~\citep{mockus-ottc75a,jones-jgo98a,shahriari-ieee16a} is a model-based sequential optimization technique widely-used for sample-efficient HPO~\citep{snoek-nips12a, falkner-icml18a, cowenrivers-jair22a, makarova-automlconf22a, bischl-dmkd23a}.
+BO is particularly well-suited for optimizing black-box functions $\fun$, which are costly to evaluate and have neither a closed-form solution nor gradient information available.

-The BO process begins with an initial design that aims to cover the hyperparameter configuration space in a diverse manner.
-It then proceeds, alternating between two main steps: \begin{enumerate*} \item[(i)] fitting a probabilistic surrogate model $\surrogate$ to the set of observed evaluations, and \item[(ii)] selecting the next configuration \end{enumerate*}
+The BO process begins with an initial design that aims to provide diverse coverage of the hyperparameter configuration space.
+It then proceeds, alternating between two main steps: \begin{enumerate*} \item[(i)] fitting a probabilistic surrogate model $\surrogate$ to the $t$ observations, and \item[(ii)] selecting the next configuration. \end{enumerate*}

-using $\surrogate$ in combination with an acquisition function $\af_{\surrogate}:\Lambda\rightarrow\mathbb{R}$ that quantifies the utility of candidate points in balancing exploration and exploitation.
-A prominent example is Expected Improvement (EI) \citep{jones-jgo98a}, which selects points expected to yield improvements over the best previously observed configuration, also called the incumbent.
-Formally, let $\inc$ denote the current incumbent of the black-box function, then EI at a hyperparameter configuration $\conf$ is defined as
+New configurations $\lambda_{t+1}$ are selected such that they maximize the acquisition function $\af_{\surrogate}:\Lambda\rightarrow\mathbb{R}$ that quantifies the utility of candidates by balancing configuration space exploration and exploitation of well-performing regions.
+Formally, this means:

+A prominent acquisition function example is Expected Improvement (EI) \citep{jones-jgo98a}, which selects points expected to yield improvements over the best configuration observed so far, also called the incumbent.
+Formally, let $\inc$ denote the current incumbent of the black-box function, then EI is defined as

 where $\surrogate(\conf)$ is treated as a random variable representing the probability distribution at $\conf$ as modeled by $\surrogate$.
-In HPO, the black-box function $\fun$ typically corresponds to the empirical generalization error, estimating the expected loss as in Eq.~\ref{eq:hpo-problem}, for example, via hold-out validation or cross-validation.
+In HPO, the black-box function $\fun$ typically corresponds to the empirical generalization error, estimating the expected loss, for example, via hold-out validation or cross-validation.